B3tty/BBL-WiMLDS/2020-02-20/Readme.md

 # BBL #4

-WiMLDS Paris has another event format: paper reading sessions.
-These sessions happen at lunchtime, each 3rd Thursday of the month.
-The goal of these events is to take some time to discuss Machine Learning and Data Science papers that we found interesting, and take the opportunity to discover ML-passionate people in Paris.
+These sessions are an initiative by the [WiMLDS Paris meetup group](https://www.meetup.com/Paris-Women-in-Machine-Learning-Data-Science).
+Each 3rd Thursday of the month, during lunchtime, we take the time to discuss Machine Learning and Data Science papers that we have found interesting.
+It's also a good opportunity to meet ML-passionate people in Paris.

-The fourth iteration of these BBL takes place on the 20th of February 2020.
+The fourth iteration of these BBL took place on the 20th of February 2020.

 The topic of this BBl is this paper: [Inverting The Generator Of A Generative Adversarial Network (Antonia Creswell and Anil A Bharath)](Resources/reverting_gans.pdf).